Recipes from Italy

 coffee gelato recipe step 4

-Step 4) - Now add the coffee to the hot milk.
+Step 4) - Add the hot coffee to the milk and mix well.

 coffee gelato recipe step 5